Skip to main content

 Spirit Aerosystems-Gulfstream DivTulsa20

-The most significant filing came from West Business Solutions at its Oklahoma City facility, reporting 40 affected workers.
+The largest notice was filed by West Business Solutions at its Oklahoma City facility, reporting 40 affected workers.
 Spirit Aerosystems-Gulfstream Div followed with 20 workers.

 Trend & Outlook